SEEDS-Group/TTSL/docs/language/common/constants.md

 - A colon.
 - The [type][types] of the constant (here `#!ttsl Int`).
 - An equals sign.
-- The default value of the constant (here `#!ttsl 1`).
+- The value of the constant (here `#!ttsl 1`).
 This must be a constant [expression][Expressions], i.e. something that can be evaluated by the compiler.
 Particularly [calls][calls] usually do not fulfill this requirement.

 ## Visibility